 June 14, 2021 - Local media reported that the Lekhim group of companies has delivered to Ukraine the last CoronaVac vaccine purchased at public expense.

-June 9, 2021 - The BRACE COVID-19-Specific vaccine sub-study (BCOS) investigates biomarkers of protection against SARS-CoV-2 infection and reinfection induced by natural infection and COVID-specific vaccination.
+June 9, 2021 - The BRACE COVID-19-Specific vaccine sub-study investigates biomarkers of protection against SARS-CoV-2 infection and reinfection induced by natural infection and COVID-specific vaccination.
 BCOS will also look at whether the BCG vaccine improves the immune response to CoronaVac vaccination.

-June 6, 2021 - Sinovac Chairman Yin Weidong stated, 'China has authorized the emergency use of the CoronaVac vaccine for children aged between 3 and 17 years.
+June 6, 2021 - Sinovac Chairman Yin Weidong stated, 'China has authorized the emergency use of the CoronaVac vaccine for children between 3 and 17 years.
 And China's National Health Commission reported that over 763 million doses of Covid-19 vaccines had been administered across China.

 June 4, 2021 - The Singapore Ministry of Health confirmed it would invite private healthcare institutions licensed under the Private Hospitals and Medical Clinics Act to apply to be licensed providers for the Sinovac-CoronaVac vaccine and draw on the existing stock of 200,000 doses at no cost.

 June 4, 2021 - The journal Nature reported that CoronaVac was 51% effective at preventing COVID-19 in late-stage trials.
 Importantly, clinical trials suggest that CoronaVac, an inactivated-virus vaccine, is 100% effective at preventing severe disease and death.
 CoronaVac is one of two Chinese vaccines already sustaining vaccination campaigns in more than 70 nations.

 June 1, 2021 - The WHO’s Strategic Advisory Group of Experts on Immunization completed its vaccine review.
 Based on the available evidence, WHO recommends the vaccine for use in adults 18 years and older in a two-dose schedule with a spacing of two to four weeks.
 Vaccine efficacy results showed that the vaccine prevented symptomatic disease in 51% of those vaccinated and prevented severe COVID-19 and hospitalization in 100% of the studied population.
-Few older adults (over 60 years) were enrolled in clinical trials, so efficacy could not be estimated in this age group.
+However, few older adults (over 60 years) were enrolled in clinical trials, so efficacy could not be estimated in this age group.

 May 30, 2021 - The southeastern Brazilian state of Sao Paulo has seen a 95% drop in COVID-19 deaths in the city of Serrana after it concluded vaccination of almost all adults, TV Globo reported.